 The first two Turkish psychology journals entitled Studies in Psychology and Pedagogy from Pedagogy Institute and Istanbul Studies in Experimental Psychology were issued within Faculty of Letters of Istanbul University.
 Studies in Psychology and Pedagogy from Pedagogy Institute was issued in 1940 and in 1952 in two volumes and also contained reports of early studies conducted in the psychology laboratory.
 Experimental Psychology Studies was first published in 1956 by the Experimental Psychology Division and continues to be issued under the name of Psychology Studies by the department.

 The psychology department, which was formally established in 1915, continues to contribute to the advancement of psychological science in our country.
 At present, there are a number of ongoing research projects and our staff members continue to publish scientific papers.
-Currently, our department consists of 13 faculty members and 6 research assistants.
-Moreover, we currently have 356 students enrolled in department programs.
+Currently, our department consists of 14 faculty members and 3 research assistants.
+Moreover, 33 research assistants enrolled in Academic Member Traning Program (ÖYP) offered by Turkish Council of Higher Education are studying and working in our department.
+We currently have 356 students enrolled in department programs.

 Arkonaç, S. (1995). İstanbul Üniversitesi Psikoloji Bölümü 80.
 Yıl.
 Türk Psikoloji Bülteni, 2, 91-95.